crainbf/cosmos.github.io/content/en-US/blog/fundraiser-refunds.md

 An excited member of the community disregarded this limit and contributed 40k ETH.
 So 17890 ETH were returned, and the difference (0.78045544992 ETH) was kept as an administration fee.

-Rest assured, a signed statement was secured from the Cosmic Whale requesting the funds be sent back to the sending address.
+A signed statement was secured from the Cosmic Whale requesting the funds be sent back to the sending address.
 The text of that statement is as follows: